NCMCF Youth Advisory Council (YAC) Grants

 - Submit the original proposal by the deadline date.

 - Prepare to have a member of your organization make a brief presentation (about five (5) minutes) about your project to the YAC members.
 You will be notified of the date, time, and location of the meeting following submission of your proposal.
-(Mini-grants do not require a presentation.)
+Applications requesting $300 or less do not require a presentation.

 - If you will not be using a computer or typewriter, please be sure your grant application is legible and written in ink.